benparkinson/game-of-three/README.md

 Once the player servers are running, you can head to http://localhost:8080 or http://localhost:8081 to play (or whichever ports you have configured).

+Press the 'Start Game' button to play.
+At the top you can see the mode the player is currently in, press the 'Switch' button to toggle this.
+Note that the mode can be changed mid-game.

 # Known limitations

 The players communicate via a REST API, but game moves arrive by means of a WebSocket.
 This means that if one player is running in manual mode and doesn't have their browser open, they will miss the step and the game must be restarted, as I have not had time to implement a replay of messages when the browser connects to the WebSocket.